Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 |133.7

-- Duke has a 7-3 record against the spread while finishing 10-0 overall over its last 10 games.
+- Duke has a 7-3 record against the spread while finishing 10-0 overall over its past 10 contests.

+- Four of Blue Devils' past 10 outings have gone over the total.

+- Tennessee has a 4-6 record against the spread while going 5-5 overall in its last 10 games.

-- In their past 10 games, the Blue Devils have hit the over four times.
+- Five of the Volunteers' past 10 outings have hit the over.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.